ZexinChen/FastPose/README.md

 ## FastPose
 FastPose is a small and fast multi-person pose estimator which use middle point to do the keypoint grouping.
 It is the 46% smaller and 47% faster (forward time) than [OpenPose]( https://github.com/CMU-Perceptual-Computing-Lab/openpose) (without using existing model compression and acceleration methods like MobileNet, Quantization, etc).
-The technical report will be released soon.
+For more detail, please refer to the [technical report]( https://github.com/ZexinChen/FastPose/blob/master/FastPose_technicalReport.pdf).

 ## Installation